Iconix Brand Group: History and operations

 In 2015, several top executives, including founder Neil Cole, resigned following a statement that Iconix was under investigation by the Securities and Exchange Commission.
 The investigation was triggered by Iconix's 2014 financial statements, after which it received a letter from the SEC.
 Stock prices fell 24% after Iconix confirmed the investigation.
 On December 5, 2019, the SEC charged Iconix and three of its former top executives with fraud.
 The COO, Seth Horowitz, pleaded guilty to the charges, and Iconix agreed to pay a $5.5 million penalty.
 As of July 2020, the suit against the founder and previous CEO, Neil Cole, is still ongoing.

 In 2017, Iconix sold Badgley Mischka and The Sharper Image.

 On May 10, 2017, DHX Media announced that it had acquired the Iconix entertainment division for $345 million.
 The sale was closed on June 30, 2017, giving DHX rights to the Strawberry Shortcake franchise, and more prominently, the 80% majority stake of Peanuts Worldwide.

 On October 15, 2018, Iconix announced the hiring of Robert Galvin as CEO.

 On July 14, 2020, Iconix announced that the company is up for sale.
-The next year, the company went private with equity investor Lancer Capital LLC purchasing all outstanding shares and delisting it from Nasdaq.
+The next year, the company went private, with private equity investor Lancer Capital, LLC purchasing all outstanding shares and delisting it from Nasdaq.

+In January 2025, Lancer Capital announced it has purchased Cherokee brands from Apex Global brands for an unannounced sum.
+That same month, Lancer Capital announced the purchase of Jordache Clothing for 1 billion dollars.
+The transaction is set to record in September 2025.

+In 2025, Lancer Capital announced it had purchased Bonjour Jeans out of bankruptcy from Rex Realty Investment Partners LPIII.
+The sum is set to not exceed $56 million.

+Also in 2025, Gitano Group Inc. owned by GBC, Inc., announced its intention to sell the Intellectual Property of GBC’s Gitano Group inc., to Lancer Capital in an effort to boost sales of the groups brands.

+Sasson Jeans, announced in early 2023, plans to make a comeback with Lancer Capital, LLC., in an effort to improve on previous market experience.
+The transaction expected to be approximately $126 million, expects to lift the brand from bankruptcy.

+In April, 2025, Lancer Capital announced an expected agreement, in part, to take Guess?
+Inc., private.

+In August 2025, The brand Swatch and the brand untuckit entered into an agreement with Lancer Capital to take their brands private.
+This sweeping change in Lancer Capital’s LP is expected to be announced in the near term, December 2025.